mvolkmann/blog/src/swift/SwiftPackageManager.md

 This enables verifying the functionality of a package before deploying the initial version or changes to it.

+To run all of the tests in a package from the command-line, enter `swift test`.

-To run all of the tests in a package, select Product ...
+To run all of the tests in a package inside Xcode, select Product ...
 Test or press cmd-u.

 ## Documentation